Tuplanolla/dez/notes.md

+# Scattered Notes

 Do these things.

 * Imagine a hub, where roosters, camels and sea thrifts grow.
 * Set up build automation; see diagram `habitat.dot`.
 * Add adverb subdirectories to arrange different conceps with similar names.
+* Regular semigroups have two equivalent definitions;
+  try to implement them as an isomorphism.
 * Implement `Is/Algebraically/Group.v` and `Is/Algebraically/Associative.v`.
 * Integrate Thrift into the mess.
 * Monoidal categories now.